markstringer-dti/markstringer-dti.github.io/dti.md

 Gary Halbert is a fabled and slightly disreputable copywriter.
 The book of his that you can buy from Amazon was written when he was in federal prison for fraud.
 But he tells a great story.

-Halbert talks about a "thought experiment" that he does with young budding copywriters when he teaches them the art of sales.
+Halbert talks about a "thought experiment" that he does with budding copywriters when he teaches them the art of sales.
 He tells his students that they are going to open a hamburger stand, and they can have any single thing that they want to make their hamburger stand a success.
 He guarantees them, that his hamburger stand is going to be more successful than theirs.
 His students come up with all sorts of suggestions.
 Low prices.
 Artisanal bread.
 Vegan burgers.
-Kangaroo burgers.
+Burgers made from kanagaroo meet.
 Kobe beef.

 Finally, Gary Halbert tells them what he wants for his burger stand.
 Something that will beat anything they have come up with.
 A hungry crowd.
 They might even eat the vegan burgers.